 Ideally, you should not spring a shift in payroll periods on your employees.
 Instead, notify employees at least a month in advance, and let them know exactly how the change will affect them.
 For example, when switching from biweekly to semimonthly, explain that employees will receive larger paycheques but will receive two fewer cheques per year.

-Likewise, if you outsource payroll, your vendor handles the changes in calculations.
+Likewise, if you outsource payroll, your supplier handles the changes in calculations.
 Keep in mind you may have to pay more if you increase the frequency of payroll because your provider may charge for each run.

 When deciding on the frequency of pay periods, you’re ultimately trying to find a balance between a cost-effective solution for you and a schedule that keeps your workforce happy.